lite2k/Modelling-Task/README.md

 # Modelling-Task
-simulates queuing of server and clients
+-simulates queuing of server and clients
+-made for project in collage